2022 New Taipei City Wan Jin Shi Marathon: New Taipei Sports Party

 To celebrate the twentieth anniversary of the race, New Taipei City Government, Sports Office named the marathon expo as "Go Pai!
 New Taipei Sports Party".
 There had a city image public art using wine basket and the tunnel of finisher medals in previous years WJS Marathon on this three day expo.

-Two professional basketball team set in New Taipei City (Kings, CTBC DEA) were also be invited in this expo, and held a small fan meeting.
+Two professional basketball teams set in New Taipei City (Kings, CTBC DEA) were also invited in this expo, and held a small fan meeting.